-"Offense" means a (i) conviction of a barrier crime, (ii) conviction of any other felony not included in the definition of barrier crime unless five years have elapsed since conviction, or (iii) founded complaint of child abuse or neglect within or outside the Commonwealth.
+"Offense" means: (i) conviction of a barrier crime, or (ii) a conviction of any other felony not included in the definition of barrier crime unless five years have elapsed since conviction, or (iii) a founded complaint of child abuse or neglect within or outside the Commonwealth.
 Convictions include prior adult convictions and juvenile convictions or adjudications of delinquency based on a crime that would be a felony if committed by an adult within or outside the Commonwealth.